treeverse/lakeFS/docs/reference/authentication.md

 ## User permissions

-Authorization is still managed via [lakeFS groups and policies](./authorization.md).
+Authorization is managed via [lakeFS groups and policies](./authorization.md).

 By default, an externally managed user is assigned to the lakeFS groups configured in the _default_initial_groups_ property above.
 For a user to be assigned to other groups, add the _initial_groups_ claim to their **ID token** claims.
 The claim should contain a